BluTargaryan/peaceakoja-portfolio/README.md

 ## Diary Entry 3
 Worked on the aboutme section, set down basics for flip profile image, experience/education divs and toolkit list

+## Diary Entry 4
+Worked on the footer section, edited the PAWIcon button to allow for more custom styling.
+Done with laying bones.